Andy-H-Nguyen/rails-blog/README.md

 At the moment, regular users are restricted to creating articles and deleting their own articles.

-Admin users can delete any articles and users and are able create and delete categories.
+Admin users can delete any articles and users in addition to creating and delete categories.